eric-cs/Chart.js/docs/00-Getting-Started.md

 	// String - Template string for multiple tooltips
 	multiTooltipTemplate: "<%= value %>",

+	// Boolean/Number - whether the animation FPS should be limited (specify number of FPS for a limitation)
+	limitFps: false,

 	// Function - Will fire on animation progression.
 	onAnimationProgress: function(){},